huddlestona/Trail_Report/README.md

 **Current Weather**:

-- Take current days weather and the past month-3 months weather average into datebase
+- Take current days weather and the past month-3 months weather average into database
 - Also account for future weather predictions

 ### Modeling: